ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_dgt_connector/README.md

 # Installation
 ## Webmaster / Site builder
+### Site requirements
+To be able to make use of the DGT connector services, the desired target languages need to be enabled on the site.
+Content types that will be translated in this way must use multilingual support with **field translation** and need to have **moderation** of revisions enabled.

 ### Requesting access to the DGT-Connector
 Before you can start using the DGT-Connector on Playground or Production, a representative of your DG at the